EdgarGA-CG/Computational-Geometry-24/README.md

 # Computational-Geometry-24
-An interactive space to implemente computational geometry concepts.
+An interactive space to implement computational geometry concepts.

 # Dependencies
 Before use the utilites of this repo, ensure resolve next dependencies: